My 1978 Camaro Type LT

-Driving Impressions and History (from my perspective)
+Driving Impressions (from my perspective)

 I have owned this vehicle for a long time, ever since I first fell in love with it, back on that sultry warm June day in 1983.
 My buddies used to call it the "cream puff".
 Being a one owner it was pretty well taken care of and everything worked.

 It has had several motors in its life, starting out with its original 305 2 bbl with the THM350, modified with a 4 bbl and headers and a Comp 268 cam all the way up to the present iron block LS6 engine.
 With each succession of increasingly powerful motors, came with the necessary brake and suspension upgrades to make it a safe car to drive.
 The full history can be read here.